4 min read

-I think it’s a little bit difficult to answer at this point in time because there’s not a lot of detail behind the plan.
+I think it’s a little bit difficult to answer at this point because there’s not a lot of detail behind the plan.
 So he’s got the made in America and an offshoring tax as well.
 So we’ve looked at what’s out there.
-And it’s a little bit early yet to describe what the impact might be, but, again, we have manufacturing capacity here in the U.S. And depending on what that means, it could mean additional capacity over time, depending on demand and what those provisions might ultimately be if they come into fruition.
+And it’s a little bit early yet to describe what the impact might be, but, again, we have manufacturing capacity here in the U.S. And depending on what that means, it could mean additional power over time, depending on demand and what those provisions might ultimately be if they come into fruition.
 But it’s a little early to tell right now what the impact may or may not be.

 Bright Horizons Family Solutions – 11/5

-I think for better or worse, we have a long history of evaluating political plans.
+I think, for better or worse, we have a long history of evaluating political plans.
 And unfortunately, the fiscal reality tends to be where the plans fall apart and ultimately don’t get implemented.
 So while we like the idea of the U.S. having more financial support in the area of child care, we never count on that in our model.

 Euronav – 11/5

-The way we see it is if Biden was going to win the election and if you would have a majority in the Senate and in the chamber, I think that it will try to be a little bit more forceful on the path to decarbonization.
-I think that the blue wave that was predicted is not really the one that we are seeing.
+The way we see it is if Biden was going to win the election and if you would have a majority in the Senate and the chamber, I think that it will try to be a little bit more forceful on the path to decarbonization.
+I believe that the blue wave that was predicted is not the one that we are seeing.
 Even if he has a majority, it’s going to be a very, very thin majority.
 And given that fact, I think that we’re not going to have a revolution.
 I think we’re going to have an evolution.
-I think that we will be very mindful of not hitting the economy.
-That would be his first priority.
+I believe that we will be very mindful of not hitting the economy.
+That would be his priority.

 MGIC Investment Corp – 11/5